 Learn more: The Pragmatic Parent

-13. Snap a selfie
+24. Snap a selfie

 Teens will definitely want to get in on this one!
 Little ones can borrow your phone as they have fun taking selfies in this incredibly cool scavenger hunt.

-Learn more: The Christmas Games Shop
+Learn more: The Dating Divas

-14. Have a look around the house
+26. Have a look around the house

 Indoor scavenger hunt printable with items like stuffed bear and sunglasses

 Here’s a great scavenger hunt for a snow day or rainy afternoon.
-Have kids check each one off the list, or actually collect the items and bring it to a central location.
+Have kids check each one off the list, or actually collect the items and bring them to a central location.
 (Be sure they put everything away when they’re done!)

 Learn more: About a Mom

-15. Take a walk outside
+28. Take a walk outside

 Two nature scavenger hunts, one with photos and the other a printed checklist